Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/miv-rv32-hal/miv-rv32-hal-user-guide.md

   - ISR - Interrupt Service Routine

 # Customizing MIV_RV32 HAL
-To use the HAL with older releases of MIV_RV32, preprocessor macros have been provided.
+To use the HAL with older releases of MIV_RV32 preprocessor, macros have been provided.
 Using these macros, any of the IP version is targeted.
-The HAL is used to target any of the mentioned platforms by adding the following macros in the way : Project Properties > C/C++ Build > Settings > Preprocessor in Assembler and Compiler settings.
-The table below shows the macros corresponding to the MIV Core being used in your libero project.
+The HAL is used to target the mentioned platforms by adding the following macros in Project Properties > C/C++ Build > Settings > Preprocessor  available in the Assembler and Compiler settings.
+The following table shows the macros corresponding to the MIV Core being used in your libero project.
 By default, the HAL targets v3.1 of the IP core and no macros need to be set for this configutation.

 | Libero MI-V Soft IP Version    | SoftConsole Macro     |
 | -----|-----|